Health Informatics (HINF)

 This course will focus on best practices for health data science reporting to improve healthcare into the future.
 The learner will explore various ways to develop effective reports, inform healthcare leaders, and make appropriate recommendations.
 Upon completion of this course, students will understand the difference between data and how information provides key insights that allow healthcare leaders to draw conclusions, make decisions, and improve clinical and business outcomes.
 Preferred prerequisite: HINF 4210.

-HINF 4315 Digital and Virtual Health (4 Credits)
+HINF 4315 Digital, Virtual, and AI in Healthcare (4 Credits)

-With the widespread availability of health-oriented digital and virtual devices and software (apps), healthcare organizations are shifting their approaches to recognize how patients wish to communicate, manage their health, and share their health information.
+With the widespread availability of health-oriented digital and virtual devices and software (apps), healthcare organizations are shifting their approaches to recognize how patients wish to communicate, access healthcare, and access/share their health information.
 The shift in digital and virtual health is designed to improve healthcare access and quality—particularly in underserved populations, geographies, and specialties.
 This course will present the current and emerging digital and virtual health services, as well as the benefits and drawbacks of these technologies.
 This course will address various forms of telehealth, apps, portable devices, and remote monitoring strategies, as well as the role of artificial and augmented intelligence in enhancing digital and virtual experiences.
 After a broad review of the digital and virtual health field, this course will focus on evaluating, sustaining, and leading a digital or virtual program.
-Each lecture will discuss regulatory issues such as privacy, security, FDA review/approval, and when digital and virtual health services can be reimbursed.
+Each lecture will discuss regulatory issues such as privacy, security, FDA review/approval.
 In addition to these regulatory issues, the course will instruct how to conduct a needs assessment, evaluate digital and virtual health products, implement different business models, and evaluate best practices for implementation and adoption.
-Preferred Prerequisite: HINF 4301.

 HINF 4325 Values and Outcomes in Digital Health (4 Credits)